 He advises a wide range of clients with interests in rural Scotland, from individual landowners and farming businesses to institutional clients and governmental and non-governmental organisations.

 This broad practice area involves traditional transaction based work of purchase, sale and lease of all classes of rural property and also non traditional, largely diversification driven, activities particularly focussed around renewable energy developments.

 James is also experienced in advising on strategies for tax efficient succession planning, particularly in the context of the family business and his broad private client practice sees him working, often in close collaboration with other professional advisors, to provide bespoke advice and outcomes tailored to the needs of the individual client and the next generation.

 James is accredited as a specialist in agricultural law by the Law Society of Scotland and writes and lectures regularly on agricultural law and rural property matters.
-He is Clerk of the WS Society, Honorary Consul for Portugal in Edinburgh and a Notary Public.
+He is Clerk of the WS Society and a Notary Public.

 Areas of expertise:

 Clients say he is "easy to work with and get answers from."

 "He has a great grasp of his subject and a fantastic personality - he's very good with clients," says an interviewee.

 Have been a client since 1964, always had the best attention from James Rust over the years, top people who I regard as a personal friend.